getpelican/pelican/docs/faq.rst

     $ (sudo) easy_install pip

-How do I assign custom templates on a per page basis?
+How do I assign custom templates on a per-page basis?
 =====================================================

-It's as simple as adding an extra line of metadata to any pages or articles you want to have it's own template.
+It's as simple as adding an extra line of metadata to any pages or articles you want to have its own template.

     :template: template_name